You can also take the Khan Academy Financial Literacy Course.

 I will let you in on a juicy secret.
 The rich do not want you to know this, but making money from money is as easy as opening an account online.
 (No I do not mean a stupid savings account at your bank which pays you nearly zero.)
 The secret is called buying assets.
 No they are not guaranteed to make you money, but on average over time they will make you money.
 That is why they’re called assets.
 It is like being the owner of the casino.
 The odds are in your favor and over time you will have a small but steady pay out.

 Early in your saving journey, save as much money as you can in the stock market.
 Go to vanguard.com and open an account.
-Buy mutual funds such as Vanguard S&P 500 index funds or Total Stock Market Index.
+Buy mutual funds such as Vanguard S&P 500 Index or Vanguard Total Stock Market Index.
 This is very simple.
-You are avoiding portfolio risk by diversifying broadly and you are saving a lot of money by having very very low expense funds (low expense funds are very important).
+You are avoiding portfolio risk by diversifying broadly and you are saving a lot of money by having very low expense funds (low expense funds are very important).
 These are not managed funds and you are only paying taxes on the gains and dividends that you make.

 Don't worry about watching the stock market price go up and down.
-Stocks generate dividends and capital gains and they pay them out to you on a regular basis.
+Stocks generate dividends and pay them out to you on a regular basis.
 Unless you are living off of your portfolio you will not be selling stocks so low prices are not a bad thing, they are a good thing and a signal to buy more, just like when you see a loaf of bread for sale at the grocery store.
 Not a bad thing, just a signal to buy low.
 See below.